How to Stop Frizzy Hair

 When the cuticle is smooth and flat, it acts as a protective layer around the cortex, locking in moisture so that the hair maintains its flexibility and shine.

 The diagram below shows the difference between a smooth, well-hydrated hair shaft.
 As you can see, the cuticle is a series of tiny scales.
-The hair shaft on the left is smooth, and the scales are doing the job of protecting the cortex.
+The hair shaft on the left is smooth and closed.
+That means the scales are doing the job of protecting the cortex.

 The cuticle is vital.
 Not just to the health of our hair but to how it looks and feels.